Morning Rituals. Part 1: Meditation

 “Starting a day without meditation is like leaving your home without taking a shower.
 The body needs to be cleansed and so does the mind.”

 What is the opposite of meditating in the morning?
 Turning on a TV to hear the news.
 Checking the email or social media.
-Even if you are not sensitive to vibrations and energy you likely feel: this is a lousy way of starting a day.
+Even if you are not sensitive to vibrations and energy you likely will feel: this is a lousy way of starting a day.
 But we do it because it’s a habit.

 Though I haven’t had TV in my home for the past 15 years (I truly recommend getting rid of the thing and placing a vase with pink peonies in it’s place.)
 I’m guilty of checking social media first things in the morning.
 When that happens I am still going to do my morning routine.
 No matter what.

 Meditation can lead to upsetting discoveries, we may need to deal with our insecurities and imperfections.
 It is ok.
 When we apply self compassion and treat the discoveries as lessons, it can only serve us.